 Due to the developmental nature of the Mite program and the integration with the American Develop Model, the Mite evaluation process begins in the spring and continues in the fall.
 Evaluations will be continuously made by all Mite coaches throughout September and October, and each player will be grouped with players of similar ability (e.g., beginner, intermediate, advanced).
 There may be continuous movement of players between groups based on the pace of their development.
 In the fall, initial cross-ice rosters will be made.
 These are flexible, and can change anytime before December based on the development of each player as determined by all Mite coaches.
 In December, the rosters for Mite teams will be finalized.

 Questions and concerns

-In order to keep the process fair and transparent, please do not contact or intercede with any of the head coaches, evaluators, or age level directors regarding specific player issues related to try-outs.
+In order to keep the process fair and transparent, please do not contact or intercede with any of the head coaches or evaluators regarding specific player issues related to try-outs.